Best Mattress For Sufferers Of Acid Reflux

 - Being overweight or obese

-Pregnancy – Especially during the third trimester due to the pressure from the growing fetus as well as an increase in hormone levels.
+Pregnancy – Acid reflux can occur in pregnancy, especially during the third trimester due to the pressure from the growing fetus as well as an increase in hormone levels.

 Tips to Deal with Acid Reflux!